 This event is free and open to the public.

-An RSVP is required to attend the networking brunch.
-An RSVP is also recommended for large groups.
-Please email [email protected] to make your reservation.
+Click here for the required RSVP to attend the networking brunch.
+An RSVP is also recommended for large groups by emailing [email protected]

-11:00am Networking Brunch – RSVP required to [email protected]
+11:00am Networking Brunch – Click here for required RSVP

 12:00pm Opening Remarks by CraftNOW